Our Vineyards

 Chambers Vineyard

-Our 30-acre Chambers Vineyard, named for our winery owners, is nestled within the foothills of the Mayacamas Mountains of Sonoma County.
+Our 37-acre Chambers Vineyard, named for our winery owners, is nestled within the foothills of the Mayacamas Mountains of Sonoma County.
 Well-drained volcanic soil and cooling maritime-influenced climate limit vine vigor and allow our fruit to ripen slowly and steadily to reach ideal ripeness.
-The vineyard’s craggy landscape, with its nooks and peaks, creates unique microclimates, the site strategically divided into 14 distinct blocks.
+The vineyard’s craggy landscape, with its nooks and peaks, creates unique microclimates, the site strategically divided into 17 distinct blocks.
 The four slightly cooler blocks are planted to three Chardonnay clones while warmer blocks are ideal for Cabernet Franc, Malbec, Merlot and Petit Verdot—our core Bordeaux blending wines.
-We have also recently planted Sauvignon Blanc + Semillon fruit which will soon be part of our winemaking program.
+Sauvignon Blanc + Semillon are also planted here and are an important part of our winemaking program.

 Year Varietal Clone Rootstock ACREAGE Elevation Appellation